Technolords/microservice-mock/github/doc/logging.md

 Note that specific lookups _%X{httpUri}_ and _%X{httpStatus}_ are part of the configuration.
 These lookups are supported by the current mock implementation.
 See also: https://logging.apache.org/log4j/2.x/manual/lookups.html
 In addition, a specific appender is used, with _additivity_ false (this will prevents double log entries).

+## Usage since v1.0.0
+The code uses a logging library called 'logback' and has an embedded (default) configuration.
+To use a custom log configuration a Java system property must be provided:

+    java -Dlogback.configurationFile=/path/to/config.xml -jar target/microservice-mock-1.0.0.jar

+To understand the options of the configuration file, see the remote documentation [here](http://logback.qos.ch/manual/configuration.html).

 ### Supported
 The following special lookups are supported: